zblsvvm/lasso/README.txt

 Troubleshooting:
-If overflow or invalid value error is experienced for batch or gradient descent, change the u variable in line 46 of LinearRegression.py for batch gradient descent and line 126 for stochastic gradient descent.
+If overflow or invalid value error is experienced for batch or gradient descent, increase the u variable in line 46 of LinearRegression.py for batch gradient descent and line 126 for stochastic gradient descent.

 For faster simulations, consider a narrower range of lambdas or larger lambda values.